M-Karthiga/hfd/README.md

 Please contact emergency services **only in genuine emergency situations**.

-This platform is a prototype meant for research, testing, and development purposes.
+This platform is a prototype and has been done as a course project (ED3010 - Human factors in Desing.

 ---